datum360/Datum360-API-User-Guides/Matthew/PIM360/Field Guide/CLS360 API.md

 ## CLS360 Snapshot Structure

-The CLS360 snasphot is a JSON representation of the entire CLS360 Class Library and is used for configuring the structure of data loaded into PIM360.
-If a large number of API calls need to be made against CLS360 to retrieve data, then it can be better to call the API `GET /domains/{domHdl}/snapshot` to retrieve the entire Class Library.
-Depending on the size of the Class Library this can take a few seconds and the response will be multiple megabytes in size, but it results in a single API call rather than 10s to 100s.
+The CLS360 snapshot is a JSON representation of the entire CLS360 class library and is used for configuring the structure of data loaded into PIM360.
+If a large number of API calls need to be made against CLS360 to retrieve data, then it can be better to call the API `GET /domains/{domHdl}/snapshot` to retrieve the entire class library.
 The below describes each section of the CLS360 snapshot

 ### domain